Space-time nature of causality: Causal mutual information (CaMI)

 Notice that CaMI is not permutable since, CaMI$_{X \to Y}\neq \mbox{CaMI}_{Y \to X}$.
 As we can see, CaMI$_{X\to Y}$ is the Mutual information between trajectory points in the subspace $X_L$ and the subspace $W^{Y_{L}Y_{-L}}_{2L}$ and that measures the amount of information between longer time-series of past, present and future of $Y$ and shorter time-series of the past of $X$.
 The fundamental idea behind the reason for us to propose CaMI as a measure of causality is that if there is a flow of information from $X$ to $Y$, then longer observations in the $Y$ variable can be used to predict the past of states of $X$.
-CaMI is also a quantity that measures the total amount of information extracted from one variable by observing another variable, not only the shared amount (non causal) but also the transmitted amount (causal).
+CaMI is also a quantity that measures the total amount of information extracted from one variable by observing another variable, not only the shared amount (non causal, measured by the Mutual Information) but also the transmitted amount (causal, measured by the Transfer Entropy).

 Considering the coupled system and the same partition used to create Fig. \ref{fig:CaMI_logistics}(a), the magnitude of the computed CaMI$_{X \to Y}$ is 0.17.
 Considering the coupled system and the same partition used to create Fig. \ref{fig:CaMI_logistics}(b), the magnitude of the computed CaMI$_{Y \to X}$ is 0.04.
 The difference in the CaMI's magnitudes, meaning CaMI$_{X \to Y}$-CaMI$_{Y \to X}>0$, and the asymmetry in Fig. \ref{fig:CaMI_logistics}(a) with the existence of the causal bubbles indicate the presence of a system whose direction of causality is given by $X \to Y,$ and therefore, there is a flow of influence from $X$ to $Y$.
+As we shall see, for this situation, CaMI$_{Y \to X}$=$MI(X_{-L};Y_{-L})$, meaning that the variables share some common, non causal information.

 Notice that the PMI as defined in Eq. \eqref{eq:pmi} is just one of the terms considered in the calculation of CaMI.